E-RayZer: Self-supervised 3D Reconstruction as Spatial Visual Pre-training: Discussion

+We propose \ours{}, a multi-view 3D model that learns geometrically grounded representations via self-supervised 3D reconstruction.
+While our results are promising, we identify several limitations and directions for future work.

+\ours{} currently operates on static scenes, limiting its training to existing static datasets -- high-quality static-scene data remains scarce beyond these benchmarks.
+Extending it to dynamic scenes would enable learning from generic videos and is a promising direction.
+Additionally, our learning curriculum generally assumes continuous video frames with fairly uniform camera motion; sparse images or frames with drastic viewpoint changes may reduce its effectiveness.

-\begin{sloppypar} We propose \ours{}, a multi-view 3D model for learning geometrically grounded representations via self-supervised 3D reconstruction. \ours{} demonstrates better performance against prior unsupervised methods and is even comparable with supervised methods.
-Extensive experimental results demonstrate \ours{} pre-training benefits supervised models and other 3D downstream tasks, establishing it as a scalable 3D-aware visual pre-training framework.
+Despite these limitations, \ours{} outperforms prior self-supervised methods and is competitive with supervised approaches.
+Extensive experiments show that \ours{} pre-training benefits supervised models and other 3D downstream tasks, establishing it as a scalable 3D-aware visual pre-training framework.

 \textbf{Acknowledgements.} The work is partially done during Qitao Zhao's internship at Adobe Research.
+We thank Zhengqi Li for insightful advice.
+We also thank Frédéric Fortier-Chouinard, Jiashun Wang, Yanbo Xu, Zihan Wang, and members of the Physical Perception Lab for helpful discussions.

 This work was also supported by Intelligence Advanced Research Projects Activity (IARPA) via Department of Interior/Interior Business Center (DOI/IBC) contract number 140D0423C0074.
 The U.S. Government is authorized to reproduce and distribute reprints for Governmental purposes notwithstanding any copyright annotation thereon.
-Disclaimer: The views and conclusions contained herein are those of the authors and should not be interpreted as necessarily representing the official policies or endorsements, either expressed or implied, of IARPA, DOI/IBC, or the U.S. Government. \end{sloppypar}
+Disclaimer: The views and conclusions contained herein are those of the authors and should not be interpreted as necessarily representing the official policies or endorsements, either expressed or implied, of IARPA, DOI/IBC, or the U.S. Government.

 \maketitlesupplementary